René Lalique: Master Glassmaker and Genius of Jewelry

 He also created the decorations for the dining cars of the Côte d’Azur Pullman Express and the first class dining room of the Normandie liner, as well as the fountains of the Champs-Élysées.

 René Lalique was also the first to sculpt glass in large monumental works, such as the doors of the Albert-Ier Hotel in Paris, or the fountains of the Champs-Elysées roundabout, which were dismantled in 1958 and have since disappeared.

 Decorative motif of the “Fontaine Poissons” also called “Fontaine Perles” by René Lalique circa 1935

 After opening a boutique in the Place Vendôme in Paris, he began designing glass perfume bottles, being the first to imagine marketing this emblem of luxury and refinement in an equally splendid packaging.
 In the same year, the Museum of Decorative Arts in Paris included Lalique in its collections.

 R. Lalique signature on glass

 René Lalique finally passed away on May 1, 1945.
-The same year, his son Marc starts working with crystal in their workshops and takes over from his father.
+That same year, his son Marc started working with crystal in their workshops and took over after him.
 The House of Lalique still exists today.

 Today Lalique is considered one of the greatest artists of Art Nouveau and a museum is dedicated to him in Wingen-sur-Moder in Alsace.
-It is in this same place that René Lalique had opened in 1922 his glass factory whose tradition continues today.
+It's in that same place that René Lalique had opened in 1922 his glass factory whose tradition continues today.
 It is the only Lalique factory in the world.

 Lalique Museum, Wingen-sur-Moder in Alsace